 The CCTS Biospecimen Core has shared specimens with Investigators from Cincinnati, LSU, Loyola and Wayne State.

-The CCTS has two field offices, each staffed with a research coordinator, at St. Claire Regional Medical Center in Morehead, Ky. and the UK Center for Excellence in Rural Health in Hazard Kentucky.
+The CCTS has two Rural Health Research Hubs, each staffed with a research coordinator, at St. Claire Regional Medical Center in Morehead, Ky. and the UK Center for Excellence in Rural Health in Hazard Kentucky.

 The CCTS is partnering with the UK College of Medicine, the UK Vice President for Research, and UK HealthCare to develop a new Clinical Research Support Office.
 The CRSO will support investigators, research coordinators, and administrators in our efforts to expand clinical trial offerings to our patients with a focus on service, efficiency, and growth.